 8. Gardenia Jasminoides Daisy:

-Jasminoides Daisy is a single, flat white flower with small and stiff leaves.
+Jasminoides Daisy is a single, flat white flower with a golden center and small, stiff leaves.
 It has a low mounded shape with lush green foliage.
 The shrub bearing this flower grows to an average height of 3 to 4 feet, depending upon the environmental conditions and produces single white fragrant flowers.
 It grows best when planted in sandy or loamy soil in full sun.
 The foliage can turn pale green to yellow if the soil is alkaline.
 The flower turns yellow over time.
 This jasmine can be useful in the landscape and other outdoor living areas.
 It produces a strong fragrance, making it ideal for both garden planting and as a cut flower for indoors.

 9. Gardenia Jasminoides Frostproof: